karticus/global-entry-appointments/README.md

 ### Notes
 - Current it only supports SFO (because thats where I am looking) and Nogales, TX (because there are lots of appointments there and you can check the success path of the script)
 - Feel free to add more locations by watching the network calls when you click the location links [here](https://ttp.cbp.dhs.gov/schedulerui/schedule-interview/location?lang=en&vo=true&returnUrl=ttp-external&service=UP).
 You need to grab the location id and add it to the map in `globalentry.js`
+- There's no lower limit on the date range.
+It's just "now" until the date you specify.
+Sorry.
+- Multiple locations would also be kinda neat, but no dice yet.
+Sorry.
 - I will deny all responsibility for this crappy script if asked.

  (1) NB: I have done zero cross-platform validation of this notification methods.
 Good luck if you're not on a Mac.